Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Evolution equations and main results

-The system of transport equations describing the fluid is given by Eqs.~(\ref{eq:euler}) together with (\ref{JTFP}), (\ref{TTFP}), coupled to the constitutive relations obtained in the previous subsection, i.e. Eqs.~(\ref{Eq:ConstitutiveRelations_e})-(\ref{Eq:ConstitutiveRelations_Pi}).
+The system of transport equations describing the fluid in the TFP frame is given by Eqs.~(\ref{eq:euler}) together with (\ref{JTFP}), (\ref{TTFP}), coupled to the constitutive relations obtained in the previous subsection, i.e. Eqs.~(\ref{Eq:ConstitutiveRelations_e})-(\ref{Eq:ConstitutiveRelations_Pi}).
 The usual procedure consists in substituting the latter in Eqs.~(\ref{eq:euler}) to obtain an evolution system for the state variables $\left(n,\,T,\,u^\mu\right)$.
-This leads to a set of equations which involves second order time derivatives of $T$ and $u^\mu$.
+This leads to a set of equations that involves second-order time derivatives of $T$ and $u^\mu$.
 However, a system which is first order in time derivatives can be naturally obtained in terms of the variables $\left(n,\,T,\,u^\mu,\,\epsilon,\,\mathcal{Q}^\mu\right)$.

 To achieve this we assume that $\Gamma_1$ and $\Gamma_2$ are different from one, which allows us to rewrite Eqs.~(\ref{Eq:ConstitutiveRelations_e}) and (\ref{Eq:ConstitutiveRelations_q}) in the form

 and use them as evolution equations for $T$ and $u^\mu$.
 The equations for the remaining variables $(n,\epsilon,\mathcal{Q}^\mu)$ are obtained from Eqs.~(\ref{eq:euler}), where time derivatives of $T$ and $u^\mu$ are eliminated by means of Eqs.~(\ref{Eq:Tdot}, \ref{Eq:udot}).
 This yields the system